syafiqipie/Test/README.md

 # Pustaka Console System
-_"Your one stop solution for pustaka (library) system, now on the console!"_
+_"Your one stop solution for pus (library) system, now on the console!"_

 ## Usage